 “One door was closing and this one opened.
 It was a relatively smooth process,” Zanowski said.

-That open door was an opportunity for the 34-year-old to join his father, Dennis, as a partner in his practice, Zanowski Financial Group in Chesterfield, Missouri.
-Zanowski admits starting out in his father’s well-established practice made his introduction to the industry smoother than what most new advisors experience.
+That open door was an opportunity for the 37-year-old to join his father, Dennis, as a partner in his practice, Zanowski Financial Group in Chesterfield, Missouri.
+Zanowski admits starting out in his father’s well-established practice made his introduction to the industry smoother than what most new financial professionals experience.
 However, partnering with a parent can present a new set of unexpected challenges, he said.

 While most of his clients are more than two decades older than him, Zanowski said he doesn’t view his age as a disadvantage.
 Instead, he’s found it can build trust with clients, which has proven to be one of the most rewarding aspects of his new career.